 Understanding why you should be elevating the personal brands of your top performers is the first step.
 The next step is for agencies to take advantage of that momentum.

 LinkedIn wanted to be top-of-mind as a place for business professionals to learn.
 Blankenship’s amateur video strategy promoting that concept boosted her own brand as well as that of LinkedIn Learning.
 By creating a video strategy that leverages the authority of your key players, agencies also become top-of-mind for their expertise.

 Like Durant’s endorsement with NBA 2K, internal thought leaders who endorse your business, and their network connections will likewise associate those experts with your agency.
 Flip that over to your best customers, who will likely be more than happy to endorse your agency, and your brand should quickly gain traction on social media.

 "If you have 20 employees, on average, every single one of your employees has 500 connections.
 So that’s 10,000 first-degree connections on LinkedIn."

-Vendasta Marketplace helps agencies support customers with tools like Multi-location Brand Management that monitors online reviews, listings, and Google My Business.
+Vendasta Marketplace helps agencies support customers with tools like Multi-location Brand Management that monitors online reviews, listings, and Google Business Profile.
 Vendasta Marketing Services team scales your agency to support online reputations by managing content, listings, and digital advertising.